aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Gets the name of the cell.

+**Remarks**

 A cell name includes its column letter and row number.
 For example, the name of a cell in row 0 and column 0 is A1.

 **Returns:**
 java.lang.String